neddax/socket-zenjs/README.md

 # socket-zen

-A Nodejs + WS framework for websockets.
+A Nodejs + ws framework for websockets.

 Just connect to the server under the ws://exampleurl: and send data from the front end like: